agdturner/ccg-v3d/README.md

 ## Main classes

 ### [V3D_Vector](https://github.com/agdturner/ccg-v3D/blob/master/src/main/java/uk/ac/leeds/ccg/v3d/geometry/V3D_Vector.java)
-This stores 4 [Math_BigRationalSqrt](https://github.com/agdturner/ccg-math/blob/master/src/main/java/uk/ac/leeds/ccg/math/number/Math_BigRationalSqrt.java) representing a vector of x, y, and z coordinates, and a value for the magnitude.
+This stores 4 [Math_BigRationalSqrt](https://github.com/agdturner/ccg-math/blob/master/src/main/java/uk/ac/leeds/ccg/math/number/Math_BigRationalSqrt.java) representing a vector of change in x, y, and z coordinates.
+The magnitude of the vector once calclated to an Or.
 A vector can be applied to any geometry and use to translate or rotate geometries.

 ### [V3D_Geometry](https://github.com/agdturner/ccg-v3d/blob/master/src/main/java/uk/ac/leeds/ccg/v3d/geometry/V3D_Geometry.java)
 An abstract class with a V3D_Vector offset, and an Order of Magnitude oom.
-This class extended to define geometries.
+This class is extended to define geometries.
 The Order of Magnitude is used for the precision of calculations.

 ### [V3D_Point](https://github.com/agdturner/ccg-v3d/blob/master/src/main/java/uk/ac/leeds/ccg/v3d/geometry/V3D_Point.java)
 Extends V3D_Geometry and provides a V3D_Vector pos (which can be considered as the position relative to the origin).